refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

       <>
         My Page
         <CanAccess resource="users" action="block" params={{ id: 1 }} fallback={"You are not authorized."}>
-          // Only authorized users can see this.
+          // Only authorized users can see this button.
           <BlockUserButton />
         </CanAccess>
       </>